library1010/assp/README.md

 4. **conv_rollback**

 ## Sublime keybinding
-We also provide a brand new key binding to insert the today date (in yyyyMMdd format) All you need to do is press `Ctr + Shift + .` (Or `Cmd + Shift + .` if you are macOS user).
+We also provide a brand new key binding to insert the today date (in yyyyMMdd format).

+All you need to do is press `Ctr + Shift + .` (Or `Cmd + Shift + .` if you are macOS user).